Green Light (2002 film): Plot

-Ali reaches heaven, but he is refused entry into heaven and can't return to earth for a new life because his body has been buried and his (living) liver has been transplanted to another body.
+Ali reaches heaven, but he is refused entry into heaven and cannot return to Earth for a new life because his body has been buried and his (living) liver has been transplanted to another body.
 The figure who had been observing him all along, Yakup, turns out to be Ali's guardian angel and informs Ali that the person carrying his liver is Elif and the only solution would be to kill her.

 Elif who is mourning after her mother death tries to commit suicide, but Ali remembering Elif from an encounter in a restaurant, saves her.
 After they spend the day together, Yakup warns Ali that he is endangering his own chances.
 Ali promises that he will kill her after a dinner date, but he unable to bring himself to do it.
 Instead they fall in love and drive to a hill to see if they can see the green light described in legend.
 When Ali is given the choice by Yakup to save himself or Elif, he sacrifices himself.
 But since their love was true, Ali is brought back to life.
 However Elif has no recollection of Ali or what took place.